House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Drawbacks of PVA Glue

-• It requires 24 hours to fully cure
+• It requires 24 hours to cure fully

-• You can’t freeze PVA or it will break up the polymer
+• You can’t freeze PVA, or it will break up the polymer

-• You can’t varnish over PVA
+• You can’t apply varnish over PVA

 • It’s not waterproof